Hub for trans-related archival materials. Focuses on materials produced or events that took place before 2000.

 Index of journal articles, book reviews, and essays about women, sexuality, and gender during the Middle Ages.
 Covers Europe, North Africa, and the Middle East.
 Provided by The University of Iowa Libraries.

-Encyclopedia of GLBT art, literature, film, music, and popular culture.
+Encyclopedia of GLBTQ art, literature, film, music, and popular culture.
 The encyclopedia was closed and archived in 2015.

 A database of international gender statistics.
 From the World Bank.